Steve Jobs: Apple (1976–1985)

 After Brennan returned from her own journey to India, she and Jobs fell in love again, as Brennan noted changes in him that she attributes to Kobun (whom she was also still following).
-It was also at this time that Jobs displayed a prototype Apple I computer for Brennan and his parents in their living room.
+It was also at this time that Jobs displayed a prototype Apple II computer to Brennan and his parents in their living room.
 Brennan notes a shift in this time period, where the two main influences on Jobs were Apple Inc. and Kobun.
-By early 1977, she and Jobs would spend time together at her home at Duveneck Ranch in Los Altos, which served as a hostel and environmental education center.

 In April 1977, Jobs and Wozniak introduced the Apple II at the West Coast Computer Faire.
 It is the first consumer product to have been sold by Apple Computer.
 Primarily designed by Wozniak, Jobs oversaw the development of its unusual case and Rod Holt developed the unique power supply.
 During the design stage, Jobs argued that the Apple II should have two expansion slots, while Wozniak wanted eight.
 After a heated argument, Wozniak threatened that Jobs should "go get himself another computer".
 They later agreed on eight slots.
 The Apple II became one of the first highly successful mass-produced microcomputer products in the world.